albo8953/nfl-data-mining-project/README.md

 - Deploy an interactive dashboard (Plotly/Streamlit)
 - Automate data pipelines for continuous updates

-Reproducibility -
+*Reproducibility* -

 To run the project:
 - Clone the repository
 git clone https://github.com/albo8953/nfl-data-mining-project
 - Install dependencies
 pip install -r requirements.txt
-- Open the notebook in "scripts"
+- Open the notebook, present in "scripts".
 - Run all cells to reproduce the analysis and visualizations.